abixxvii/MjolnirMTB/README.md

 I chose Project Mjolnir as a zero credit course/Vertically Integrated Project (VIP) in Fall '23.
 This repo contains the updates to the backrest and the footrest of the bike.

 Credits to Noel Joyce and Phil Caridi.

+PLEASE DOWNLOAD THE RAW FILES INORDER TO ACCESS THE CAD MODELS.
+++FUSION 360 IS PREFERRED++